mopinion/mopinion-sdk-ios/README.md

 ### Install with Cocoapods

 Install using Cocoapods.
-This method works for Xcode 11.4.
+This method works for the Xcode 11.4.* series.
 For earlier versions of Xcode, follow the procedure under "Install with Cocoapods and React Native" using an earlier version of our SDK.

 `$ sudo gem install cocoapods`